9. Database access

 static void Main(string[] args) {

-// console application - executes SQL queries typed at the keyboard
+// console application - executes SQL requests typed from the keyboard

 // on a database whose connection string is obtained from a configuration file